Below you will find the steps or process for the most frequent user questions in the library.

 - Once you have found an available item of interest in the catalog, write down the item's call number.
 The call number is a series of letters and numbers that describe the item's location in the library.

-- When using Search@UW, you will find the item's call number by clicking on "Locations" for a particular item.
+- When using Library Search, you will find the item's call number by clicking on "Locations" for a particular item.

 - When you are ready to find your item, use the signs at the end of each shelf to find where your call number is located.